 Putting The Basics of Strategic Nonprofit Governance to Work in Your Nonprofit Organization

-Since 2006, Board Chairs Academy has invited nonprofit boards of directors to seriously consider their succession planning efforts and seriously prepare the next generation for board leadership.
-The Academy’s comprehensive approach, which has benefitted over 200 nonprofits and their boards in the United States and Canada, was created by nonprofit leaders to provide the necessary tools and knowledge for incoming and promising board chairs to succeed.
-Using a cohort learning model of up to six participants per participating organization, Board Chairs Academy is designed to evolve a culture of effective nonprofit governance and leadership succession through a combination of seminars, participant workbook, tools, roundtables and experienced professional support.
-Board Chairs’ Academy is based on the principle of “Governance as Stewardship.”
+Since 2006, Board Chairs Academy has invited nonprofit boards of directors to consider their succession planning efforts and prepare the next generation for board leadership.
+The academy’s comprehensive approach has helped over 200 nonprofits and their boards in the United States and Canada.
+Nonprofit leaders created this program to provide the necessary tools and knowledge for incoming board chairs to succeed.

-The training modules, discussions and tools of Boards Chairs Academy are based on the following principals:
+Our training modules, discussions, and tools are based on the following principles:

-- Strategic governance is a board rooted in advancing “a community cause”
+- Strategic governance comes from boards that are rooted in advancing community causes.

-- Effective governance is focused on sustainability, resiliency and impact
+- Effective governance is focused on sustainability, resilience, and impact.

-- Visible governance is the result of an advocacy responsibility that builds community equity for the cause
+- Visible governance comes from an advocacy responsibility that builds community equity for the cause.

 How can your community benefit from Third Sector Company’s Board Chairs Academy?Carole ZavalaSenior Professional Advisor, Laguna Beach, CA